- Stroll past colorful tiles and historic landmarks in Lisbon's Belém neighborhood

 Day 2: Explore Lisbon, Azulejo Tile Workshop & Fado Dinner

-Day 4: Transfer to Porto via Óbidos, Batalha, Fátima & CoimbraToday you'll head north towards Porto, visiting some of Portugal's most historic cities and villages along the way.
+Day 4: Transfer to Porto via Óbidos, Batalha, Fátima & CoimbraToday, you'll head north toward Porto, visiting some of Portugal's most historic cities and villages along the way.
 Start in Óbidos, a fortified village in Portugal's Estremadura region that dates back to the Middle Ages.
-Filled with picturesque houses bordered by an imposing Moorish wall it's known as Vila das Rainhas or "Town of the Queens."
+Filled with picturesque houses bordered by an imposing Moorish wall, it's known as Vila das Rainhas or "Town of the Queens."
 Take a walk through its cobblestone streets, climb its ancient fortifying wall, and try the local delicacy of ginginha—a sour cherry liquor often served in a chocolate cup.

 Chat with a local specialist who can help organize your trip.

 Day 5: Discover Porto & Afternoon Food TourHead out on your own today to immerse yourself in the colorful neighborhoods and rich history of Portugal's second city.
 Stroll through the cobblestone lanes of the UNESCO-listed Ribeira district, admire soaring Gothic churches, wander the bustling stalls of world-class food markets, and climb breathtaking views over the Douro River.